pvcraven/2019_spring_web_dev/source/final/smith/index.rst

 The controllers of the MVC architecture act as a interface for the view and model sections.
-The controller will manipulate data that has came from a model or some other source and send it back to the model and view [Tutorialspoint]_.
+The controller will manipulate data that has came from a model or some other source and send it back to the model and view [TutorialspointAngular]_.

 AngularJS MVC
 ~~~~~~~~~~~~~